scharris/sqljson-query/docs/tutorial.md

 create index advisory_drug_ix on advisory (drug_id);
 ```

-And still as Postgres user `drugs`, populate the tables with our test data:
+Continuing as Postgres user `drugs` in the database of the same name, populate the tables with test data:
 ```sql
 # ( psql -U drugs )